Noodieknoodie/401K_STREAMLIT/Notes2Self.md

 ## User Preferences
 - Prefers clean code with minimal comments
 - CSS is kept within individual files as needed, no global CSS file
-- Functionality should remain identical to the original monolithic version

 ## Database Structure
 The app uses SQLite with the following tables: